giuseppeborgese/terraform-aws-cloudtrail-automatic-re-enable/README.md

 # Terraform AWS Cloudtrail Automatic Re-enable
 Automatic re-enable of CloudTrail in case of malicious or accidentally disable.

 This is a security enforce module for CloudTrail.

+## Why you need this

+If somebody hacks your AWS account the first action would be disabled or delete the CloudTrail to cover his tracks.
+Receive an Alert in this case can save our  buisness from huge and expensive disasters.

 ## Purpose
 The project catches 2 events one is the StopLogging the other is DeleteTrail.